CasimirKaPazi/tikap/Lexicon.md

 ## Classifiers

-For elaborate discretion see the grammar section on classifiers.
+For an elaborate description see the grammar section on classifiers.

 tikap     | meaning        | origin
 ----------|----------------|--------